harfbuzz/harfbuzz/RELEASING.md

 4. Make sure you have correct date and new version at the top of NEWS file,

-5. Bump version in configure.ac line 3,
+5. Bump version in configure.ac line 3 and meson.build line 4.

 6. Do "make distcheck", if it passes, you get a tarball.
    Otherwise, fix things and commit them separately before making release,